 The amount and intensity of light in keeping houseplants healthy is crucial for their normal life cycle.
 Insufficient light results in pale, leggy, and weak plants.
 If this happens, try moving the houseplants to another location such as a sunny window or beneath grow lights, but do so gradually to reduce the amount of stress, or shock, inflicted on the plants.

 Numerous types of artificial lighting are specifically designed for houseplants.
 In fact, many types of foliage and flowering plants actually perform better beneath grow lights.
-Since most plants require both growing and dormant periods, it is usually a good idea to occasionally cut back the amount of light to allow houseplants to go through a dormancy period.
+Since most plants require both growing and dormant periods, it’s a good idea to occasionally cut back the amount of light to allow houseplants to go through a dormancy period.
 As normal daylight hours begin to shorten, most houseplants will naturally sense this and may go dormant on their own.

 Watering is another important aspect of a healthy indoor environment and differs from season to season and plant to plant.
 During periods of active growth, houseplants will require thorough soaking as the soil begins to dry.
 However, it’s better to keep houseplants slightly dry than overwatered.
 Unfortunately, overwatering is the most common cause of houseplant deaths.

 While houseplants are dormant, you’ll want to decrease watering as they require less during this time.
 You may also want to wait until the houseplants are dry to the touch.
 Sticking your finger in the soil is a good way to determine whether your houseplants require watering.
 If the soil feels moist, do not water.
 On the other hand, if the soil feels dry to the touch, give it a good watering.
 Keeping the water lukewarm or at room temperature is also a good idea.

 Indoor climates for healthy houseplants include temperatures that hover somewhere between 60 and 75 F., (16-24 C.) give or take.
 Tropical plants usually enjoy warmer conditions and don’t perform well once indoor temperatures fall below 55 to 60 F. (13-16 C.).
 There are, however, houseplants that enjoy somewhat cooler conditions, like poinsettias.
 Many flowering houseplants will also bloom longer with slightly cooler indoor temperatures.